waynodiablo/Oystercard/further_javascript/00_challenge_track.md

 ### Group code reviews

-We'll have group code reviews at 9.30am on Tuesday, Wednesday, Thursday and Friday.
+We'll have group code reviews on Wednesday, Thursday and Friday.
 These will last 30 minutes.
 The format will be similar to the Monday weekend challenge code reviews.

 ### Monday, Tuesday and Wednesday